isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-a-queen-wasp-look-like/index.md

 You will expect to see Queen Wasp at the end of Spring and beginning of winter.
 This is the time when the Queen Wasp is looking for a place to hibernate.
 This movement may not be frequent.

 The best time to see the Queen Wasp is at the end of summer and beginning of spring.
-This is the time the Queen Wasp fly around looking for drone to mate with (Queen Wasp does not mate with drone within its nest this prevents inbreeding and helps in transfer of gene
+This is the time the Queen Wasp fly around looking for drone to mate with (Queen Wasp does not mate with drone within its nest this prevents inbreeding and helps in transfer of gene- hybrid vigor).
-- hybrid vigor).

 You will find the Queen Wasp in gardens, meadows, parks or in woodland.
 It becomes more vibrant during spring due to the slight fall in temperature that favor mating.